Researches

 Condensed matter physics are the fundamental characterizations of materials, that are important to model materials for numerical calculations.
 For WBG semiconductors, impact ionization (II) is known as one of the critical ones as II is the dominant mechanism on device breakdown.
 II is expressed by impact ionization coefficient (IIC) that is the unique value on every semiconductor.
 For Ga2O3, its hole IIC had not known, and our researches determined its hole IIC on different crystal orientations.
 IIC values are useful to predict device operations to avoid electrical malfunctions.

 Transistor is the most important semiconductor device that are widely used on large-scale-integration (LSI) chips.
 Currently, its gate-length reaches x-nm scale and further shrink needs large efforts.
-Our researches aim to design 1 - 2 nm realistic gate-length transistors by numerical simulations for the next decade transistor designs.
+My researches aim to design 1 - 2 nm actual gate-length transistors by numerical simulations for the next decade transistor designs.

 Developments of more-than Moore analog LSIs